yuzhenqin90/yuzhenqin90.github.io/_news/announcement_13.md

 related_posts: false
 ---

-I gave a talk on "Towards Predictable Brain Stimulation for Epilepsy" to the Institute for System Analytics and Control (ISAC) at University of Kassel, Kassel, Germany.
+I gave a talk on "Towards Predictable Brain Stimulation for Epilepsy" to the [Institute for System Analytics and Control (ISAC)](https://www.uni-kassel.de/eecs/en/control/home) at University of Kassel, Kassel, Germany.
+Thank Prof. Olaf Stursberg and Zonling for inviting me!